HIST-1302 Β· Unit 01 Β· Ch. 17–20

 Obj 3c: Ranching β€” Cowboys & Railroads

 The cattle industry exploded after the Civil War.
 Cowboys drove herds north on the Chisholm Trail to railroad towns (Abilene, Dodge City).
-The railroad was essential β€” it connected ranchers to eastern markets.
 The myth: romantic, free, heroic cowboy.
-The reality: dangerous, low-paid, often minority (many cowboys were Black or Hispanic), seasonal labor with grueling long drives.
+The reality: dangerous, low-paid, often minority (many cowboys were Black or Hispanic), seasonal labor.

 Chisholm Trail Abilene open range